 Eyelash extensions have grown increasingly popular, with little sign that they are going to lose their appeal.
 With everyone wanting longer, more beautiful lashes, the only question is how to decide which type is best for you.

 There are a variety of options with lash extensions.
 So take some time to choose the best options for you.

 What are Eyelash Extensions?

 Unlike falsies that you apply at home, eyelash extensions are applied to your real lashes by a professional lash technician in a salon.
 They consist of either real animal furs or synthetic fibers.
 They use a semi-permanent adhesive to apply lashes to each of your eyelashes.
 A lash tech applies them only to your top lash line, but that is not always the case.

-Lash extensions can be applied to each eyelash or in clusters.
+Lash extensions can be applied to each eyelash individually or in a volume fan.
 You can get a full set, which goes from one end of your lash line to the other.
 You can get a partial set, where the extensions attach from the middle to the outside of your lash line.

 Choosing Your Lashes

 When choosing your lashes, there are a few things to consider.

 - The size of your eyes